tenable/audit_scripts/offline_to_sc/README.md

 - python3 (may work on python2.7+, but didn't test)
 - .nessus file for template that contain results from a single target
 - .nessus file for source that contain results from a single offline target
+- Audit file used in offline must be selected or imported into SC for use and creation of plugins.

 ### Process